Model quantum optimization problems with the OptimizationProblem class¶

 -1 <= s <= 1

-For higher-order terms, multi-dimensional arrays are used: an order-\(k\) tensor represents the coefficients of degree-\(k\) monomials.
-For example, a 3rd-order tensor \(H^{(3)}\) stores the coefficients \(h_{ijk}\) for terms \(x_i x_j x_k\).
+For higher-order terms, use multi-dimensional arrays.
+An order-\(k\) tensor represents the coefficients of degree-\(k\) monomials.
+For example, a third-order tensor \(H^{(3)}\) stores the coefficients \(h_{ijk}\) for terms \(x_i x_j x_k\).

 [4]: